TuFoZo/RippleD-LedgerSeqTime/README.md

 # RippleD-LedgerSeqTime:
 LedgerSeqTime is a Java app to query Ripple public URL Daemon for Server_Info and record Sequence &amp; Time historical data.
-Although more detailed information on XRP metrics can be found at https://xrpcharts.ripple.com/#/metrics, the purpose of this app is to get familiarity using Ripple Deamon via JAVA as well as understanding/parsin basic method requests and responses.
+Although more detailed information on XRP metrics can be found at https://xrpcharts.ripple.com/#/metrics, the purpose of this app is to get familiarity using Ripple Deamon via JAVA as well as understanding basic Ripple methods, requests and responses.

 ## Intro:
 - App makes JSON RPC calls to Ripple public servers' (via server_info method) every x seconds for x minutes of duration.